 What is the difference between Click 2 Protect Supreme and Supreme Plus?

-Supreme Plus (101N189V01) was launched in January 2026 and added four features that Supreme (101N183V01) doesn’t have: the Waiver of Premium on accidental death of the policyholder’s husband (for female policyholders), a Child Education Income Benefit (10% of base SA, capped at ₹10 lakh/year until child turns 25), wellness benefits (tele-consultations, cancer screening, mental health), and an early premium break provision for female policyholders.
+Supreme Plus (101N189V01) was launched in January 2026 and added four features that Supreme (101N183V01) doesn’t have: the waiver of premium on accidental death of the policyholder’s husband (for female policyholders), a Child Education Income Benefit (10% of base SA, capped at ₹10 lakh/year until child turns 25), wellness benefits (tele-consultations, cancer screening, mental health), and an early premium break provision for female policyholders.
 The core structure of both plans is identical.
-Source: Joinditto C2P Supreme Plus review.
+Source: Ditto C2P Supreme Plus review.

 Is HDFC Life Click 2 Protect Elite Plus better than Supreme?